-Code B4.
+Code B3.
 General partner's 28% rate gain (loss) from rental real estate activities.
 The 28% rate gain (loss) from a rental real estate activity is a passive activity amount unless you were a real estate professional (defined on page 3) and you materially participated in the activity.
-If the amount is either (a) a loss that is not from a passive activity or (b) a gain, report it on Schedule D (Form 1040), line 12, column (g).
-If the amount is a loss from a passive activity, report it following the Instructions for Form 8582 to figure how much of the loss can be reported on Schedule D, line 12, column (g).
-However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships starting on page 4.
+If the amount is either (a) a loss that is not from a passive activity or (b) a gain, include it on line 4 of the 28% Rate Gain Worksheet on page D-7 of the Instructions for Schedule D (Form 1040).
+If the amount is a loss from a passive activity, report it following the Instructions for Form 8582 to figure how much of the loss can be included on line 4 of the 28% Rate Gain Worksheet on page D-7 of the Instructions for Schedule D (Form 1040).
+However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships on page 5.

-Code B5.
+Code B4.
 General partner's general credits from rental real estate activities.
-Report the general credits on line 1r of Form 3800.
+Report the general credits on line 1t of Form 3800.
 Unless you were a real estate professional and materially participated in the rental real estate activity, you must also include the general credits on line 3 of Form 3800.

-Code B6.
+Code B5.
 General partner's low-income housing credit (for property placed in service after 1989) from rental real estate activities.